tomglenn/intro-to-foundation-sdk/README.md

 This example demonstrates how to integrate multiple tools in the Grafana ecosystem and automate dashboard creation.

+### 3. GitHub Actions Example: Automating Dashboard Deployment with GitHub Actions

+This example demonstrates how to use GitHub Actions to automate the process of generating and deploying Grafana dashboards.
+It is ideal for teams looking to integrate dashboard management into their CI/CD pipelines.

 ## Getting Started
 To explore the examples, clone this repository and follow the instructions provided in each example's directory.